surgery is one of the most overused types of surgery as well as the most common

 ailment that sends patients to doctors, chiropractors, and physical therapists,”

-reports Crain’s Detroit Business magazine’s article called
+reports Crain’s Detroit Business magazine’s article titled

 Health Insurers Look for Ways to Cut Costs with Back Surgery.
 What a way

 - $90 billion on low back pain alone a year

 surgery (the fastest-growing type of surgery in the past 10 years)

 back surgery failure rate, the so-called “failed back syndrome” or the more “politically

 correct” term “post-surgical continued pain syndrome,” is as high

 as 50%.
 (1) With healthcare spending in the US over $3.5

 trillion - $10,739 a person – it’s no wonder that insurers seek another way to cut costs, particularly when one-third